cancervariants/fusion-representation/docs/source/terminology.rst

 :opt:`A chimeric transcript is an RNA transcript composed of` :ref:`transcript segments<transcript-segment-element>` :opt:`from two or more genes.`

 Other biologically-relevant chimeric transcript fusions may be driven by RNA processing mechanisms in lieu of genomic rearrangements.
-One such mechanism is read-through transcription (e.g. CTSD-IFITM10) where genes in close proximity on a chromosome strand are transcribed as a single molecule prior to splicing.
+One such mechanism is read-through transcription (e.g. CTSD-IFITM10), also known as *tandem chimerism*, where consecutive genes on a chromosome strand are transcribed as a single molecule prior to splicing `[Akiva P, et al.]`_.
 Another mechanism is trans-splicing (e.g. trans-spliced JAZF1::JJAZ1 `[Li H, et al.]`_), where two distinct transcripts are spliced together during processing.

 .. _read-through-note: